tashfeenMustafa/KMeans-Clustering-Image-Audio-Text/README.md

 - Reddit Comments Dataset (Text data of comments made on popular subreddits)

 For the GTZAN Dataset, I have also performed MFCC and Filter Bank extraction to extract features of each song.
+For the Reddit Comments, preprocessing was done to obtain a TF-IDF matrix/weighted matrix.